praveenr2998/bespoke_document_embeddings/README.md

    Activate virtual environment in two terminals, one for starting the vLLM server and another one for executing main.py

 ## Usage
+Two terminals are required, one for LLM serving and one for executing the pipeling

 ### 1. Start vLLM Server